greyform/CS296-Streaming-Video/README.md

 Setup

-Run the following command to see stream your camera through localhost: (CMake and OpenCV required)
+Run the following code to set up server/client on your computer: (CMake and OpenCV required)

 git clone https://github.com/greyform/CS296-Streaming-Video.git
 cd CS296-Streaming-Video/bin/
 cmake . && make

 Usage
+Run the following command to see stream your camera through localhost:

 ./server <port> [device number] [resize factor]
 // The device number is set to 0 as default.
 To change input source, change the argument accordingly.